Cloudxtreme/DDPS-demo/README.md

 Watch the output when running `$ vagrant up`.
 Look for the colors in your terminal.

   * NORMAL: Output from the Vagrant box image (made by Ubuntu).
-  * YELLOW: Output from provisioning the VM (all the install.sh scritps).
+  * GREEN:  Output from provisioning the VM (all the install and configure scritps).
   * RED:    Error of some kind (please fix)!

 ### Errors during boot
 Check the ubuntu-console.log for errors during boot.
 It will be located in this directory.